 Students may further continue their language study as honours or postgraduate students.
 ANU offers several language-focussed postgraduate programs including the Master of Translation and the Master of General and Applied Linguistics, as well as PhD opportunities.

 Online study is our most flexible option, allowing you to learn your language wherever you have an Internet connection.
-ANU College of Asia & the Pacific offers six languages – Hindi, Sanskrit, Tetum, Tibetan, Thai and Vietnamese – entirely online via Open Universities Australia (OUA).
+ANU College of Asia & the Pacific offers nine languages - Burmese, Hindi, Mongolian, Sanskrit, Tetum, Tibetan, Thai, Tok Pisin and Vietnamese – entirely online via Open Universities Australia (OUA).
 With no academic prerequisites, you can apply close to the beginning of the semester of admission.
 This is an excellent choice for those who may later wish to apply for entry to a degree course or who wanting a “taste” of university-level study.

 Every language-learning journey has a unique beginning.
 At the ANU College of Asia & the Pacific, we prepare future leaders for success in our region.
 Understanding Asia begins here; the final destination is up to you.